-A disengaged employee doesn’t care very much about their job and often with good reason.
-If management is disengaged, shows no appreciation, procedures are erratic, and the pay is low, employees can lose interest.
-Active employee engagement, performance appraisals and quality feedback will turn the situation around.
+A disengaged employee doesn’t care much about their job, often with good reason.
+Employees can lose interest if management is disengaged, shows no appreciation, procedures are erratic, and the pay is low.
+Active employee engagement, performance appraisals, and quality feedback will turn the situation around.

 5. Domestic problems

 Domestic problems can arise suddenly, turning a star employee into an unproductive person.
 Financial and relationship issues, childcare, chronic illness of a child or partner, or divorce and separation significantly impact overall wellness.

 An employee wellness program or confidential counseling with a trusted HR professional can help someone cope better.

 A poor manager-employee relationship is a common cause of absenteeism.
 When working feels like a nightmare, it's not surprising that employees would rather be absent than deal with ‘the boss from hell’.
 In fact, a survey by Indeed cited that having a micromanaging boss significantly affected millennials’ work motivation over the past 12 months.

 7. Inflexible work schedule